Scrum Alliance Code of Ethics

 - Cancelling courses with less than two weeks’ prior notice, without an extenuating circumstance (e.g., trainer illness or travel disruption).

-- Student uploads (within two weeks of the course date) are mandatory for all courses listed on the Scrum Alliance website.
+- Failure to complete student uploads in a timely manner (i.e., within two weeks of the course date) for all courses listed on the Scrum Alliance website.